aprestoes/loopcontrol/README.md

 1. Download this repo as a .zip file
 2. Unzip the file.
 The folder is `loopcontrol-main`
+3. Delete the file `manifest.json`
+4. Rename `manifest-v3-for-chrome.json` to `manifest.json`
-3. In Chrome, go to `chrome://extensions`
+5. In Chrome, go to `chrome://extensions`
-4. Enable Developer Mode in the top-right
+6. Enable Developer Mode in the top-right
-5. Click 'Load unpacked extension...'
+7. Click 'Load unpacked extension...'
-6. Select the `loopcontrol-main` folder
+8. Select the `loopcontrol-main` folder

 ## To-do